12 West Hanna Lane (11505 Lake Shore Boulevard)

 Although the Tudor idiom was not typical of a firm whose favorite style was the Italian Renaissance, the exterior elevations of the Hanna house were very symmetrical and almost classical in effect.
-The main rectangular block of the house had a steep gabled roof parallel to the lakefront.
+The central rectangular block of the house had a steep gabled roof parallel to the lakefront.
 As in most McKim, Mead & White buildings, the ornamental detail, especially in the interior, was handled with exquisite taste.

 The interior had strong Italian influences, featuring wood paneling from Italy and Elizabethan leaded glass sidelights.
 An immense Italian Renaissance center entrance hall divided the first floor and led directly to the sunroom that overlooked a beautifully designed swimming pool and terrace.

 To the west of the entrance was a magnificent staircase and also a parlor and music room.
 The staircase featured windows reaching to the high second-floor ceiling, adding light and grace to the hall.
 To the east were the library, dining room, and kitchen area.
 The kitchen area consisted of the preparation room, scullery rooms, refrigeration room, and servants dining room.
 The lavatories were off the library and kitchen area.

-The main living rooms were detailed with either molded or paneled ceilings detailed the main living areas.
-Warm hues of natural walnut and oak with intricate carving by Italian craftsmen added to the grandeur.
+Molded or paneled ceilings detailed the main living areas.
+Warm hues of natural walnut and oak with intricate carving by Italian artisans added to the grandeur.
 There were marble fireplaces throughout with wood trim and wood floors.
 The sun porch and serving rooms had quarry tile floors.

 There was a door in the front hall that fits unobtrusively into the wood paneling leading to the servants’ area of the house, including the kitchen, the servants’ dining area, the back door, and the back stairs.
 The kitchen area generally had rubber tile or linoleum floors, painted plaster walls and ceilings, part tiled walls, porcelain, and stainless sinks, and wood and glass cupboards.